intel/qatlib/README.md

   controller, and by the operating system, prevent unauthorized access to these memory regions.
 * A QuickAssist kernel driver for the supported device is installed, which has discovered and initialised the device, exposing the VFs.
-Note, this driver will be included in a future linux kernel.
+This driver is included in the Linux kernel from v5.11 though v5.16 and is necessary for compression services.
-* The library can be used by unprivilaged users if that user is included in the 'qat' group.
+* The library can be used by unprivileged users if that user is included in the 'qat' group.

 ## Examples